 Beginning the eastern route, it was clear that I was far from alone on the mountain trail anymore.
-Luckily, it still wasn’t all the crowded, as the temple area is the farthest point from either of Tianmen Mountain’s arrival points.
+Luckily, it still wasn’t all that crowded, as the temple area is the farthest point from either of Tianmen Mountain’s arrival points.
 While it was less quiet, the sky, which had been slightly hazy earlier in the morning, was at least starting to clear up.

 The eastern walking route provides a number of viewpoints from which to see Tianmen Cave – the giant opening which gives the mountain its ‘Heaven’s Gate’ moniker.
 The cave is the first thing people who take the bus up to the mountain see.
-But those like myself who opted to take the bus down will end up saving it for last.
+But those like myself, who opted to take the bus down, will end up saving it for last.
 So more on Tianmen Cave later.

 Waling along more cliff-side trails and stopping along the way to admire the gorgeous scenery, I arrived at another interesting landmark.
 The water of the Lingquan Basin pours out from a crack in the rock, eventually flowing over the entrance of Tianmen Cave.

 Visitors now gather at the small pool for a quick drink, as the water is said to bring health and good luck.
 After seeing about ten people reach their hands right into the water, though, I decided to pass.